cmake-maven-project/cmake-maven-project/README.md

 This removes the 'linux64' profile and adds the 'windows' one.

-The following profiles are supported:
+Since version 3.4.1-b1, the following profiles are supported:

 * windows
 * linux64
 * linux32
 * mac64

+Between versions 2.8.11-b4 and 3.4.1-b1, the supported build profiles were:

+* windows
+* linux
+* mac

 To clean an old build, run: